oktk800/examples-p5.js/README.md

 # small-code
-Repository for example code that is small and not big code.
+This is the repository for example code that is small and not big code.